 New Zealand parliament says Uyghur rights abuses taking place in China

-WELLINGTON, May 5 (Reuters) - New Zealand's parliament on Wednesday unanimously declared that severe human rights abuses were taking place against Uyghur people in the China's Xinjiang region, but did not label the situation a genocide because of a government objection.
+WELLINGTON, May 5 (Reuters) - New Zealand's parliament unanimously declared on Wednesday that severe human rights abuses were taking place against Uyghur people in China's Xinjiang region, spurring the Chinese embassy to decry the move as interference in internal affairs.

-All parties discussed and supported a motion by the smaller ACT Party but only after it was watered down to drop the word "genocide" from the text.
+All parties discussed and supported a motion by New Zealand's smaller ACT Party, but only after it was revised to drop the word "genocide" from the text.

 "Our conscience demands that if we believe there is a genocide, we should say so," Van Velden added.

-The Chinese embassy in Wellington did not immediately respond to telephone calls to seek comment.
+China, which denies all accusations of rights abuses in the far western region, expressed "strong dissatisfaction and firm opposition" to the motion, its embassy in Wellington said in a statement.

+"Using Xinjiang-related issues to pressure China is futile and will only undermine mutual trust between the two sides," it added, calling the move gross interference in internal affairs.

-Foreign Minister Nanaia Mahuta defended the government's decision not to use the term, saying it had raised concerns several times with China, but had not formally designated the situation as constituting a genocide.
+New Zealand's Foreign Minister Nanaia Mahuta defended the government's decision not to use the term "genocide", saying it had raised concerns several times with China, but had not formally designated the situation as constituting a genocide.

 "This is not due to a lack of concern," added Mahuta.
 "Genocide is the gravest of international crimes and a formal legal determination should only be reached following a rigorous assessment on the basis of international law."

-Nations such as the United States and Canada have declared China’s actions in far western Xinjiang as genocide, but Australia's parliament stopped short of a similar move this year.
+Nations such as the United States and Canada have declared China's actions in Xinjiang as genocide, but Australia's parliament stopped short of a similar move this year.

-In a speech in Auckland this week, Chinese ambassador Wu Xi said accusations of forced labour or genocide in Xinjiang were lies and rumours fabricated by anti-China forces without any evidence.

 ((praveen.menon@thomsonreuters.com; +6448028163; Reuters Messaging: praveen.menon.thomsonreuters.com@reuters.net; Twitter: https://twitter.com/Journopraveen))